 The comparison of age-specific percentage agreement in CNN-based predictions with those from an internal age reading workshop showed that our models may achieve similar agreement with human readers.
 While the numerical results are not directly comparable in the sense that two different sets of otoliths were read, the trends in mean precision across age groups were similar.
 Of particular interest is the fact that the mean percentage agreement for our CNN-based predictions for a given age group generally fell within or close to the range of percentage agreement for all otoliths of a given age class seen between all readers involved in an age reading workshop.
-This may indicate that while machine-based methods not yet have the predictive accuracy of an expert human reader, their estimates still fall within the expected range and may not be easily distinguishable from those of traditional readers.
-Further testing should be conducted to assess whether this is consistent, for example by conducting a multi-reader aging event that includes undisclosed machine-based estimates of the same samples and monitoring how they compare and whether they can be picked out by human readers.
+This may indicate that while machine-based methods may not yet have the predictive accuracy of expert human readers, their estimates still fall within the expected range and may not be easily distinguishable from those of traditional readers.
+Further testing should be conducted to assess whether this is consistent, for example, by conducting a multi-reader aging event that includes undisclosed machine-based estimates of the same samples and monitoring how they compare and whether they can be picked out by human readers.

 4.10 Resource efficiency

 Even if networks are reliable and trustworthy, a remaining question will still be whether there are significant cost benefits of deploying a ML framework for age reading of otoliths.
 Despite fast progress, the results remain mixed and often yield lower precision and consistency than those obtained by trained expert readers, which limits the application of automated methods in real conditions.
-However, one aspect that is often under-considered by such studies is the practical time and cost benefits that implementing a functional ML framework would provide.
+However, one aspect that is often overlooked by such studies is the practical time and cost benefits that implementing a functional ML framework would provide.
 As noted by Fisher and Hunter (2018) in their review of digital techniques for otolith analysis, “costs for human and machine ageing systems are broadly similar since a large part of the cost is associated with preparing the otolith sections”.
 As such, the net benefit of automated ageing routines is directly dependent on the ability to scale performance using a comparatively smaller number of samples than expert readers or, alternatively, to train them on “rougher” data that can be produced faster and at a more efficient cost.
 Our study brings a net improvement toward this resource-efficient inclusion of machine-driven analysis to age reading, as our networks were trained exclusively on imaged broken otoliths.
 Whereas sectioned material requires time and laboratory resources to embed, section, and prepare the samples for imaging, breaking otoliths can be done immediately following collection from the fish.
 Our results show that images and age estimates could potentially be produced directly at sea, or at least processed in bulk as soon as the vessel and data are brought back to land.

 An additional advantage of the setup developed here is its high transferability.
 For the majority of ML-algorithms, standardization of training material is essential to ensure it can be transferred across.
-By using a simple setup comprising a mounted DSLR with a macro lens and an external light source, instead of a more costly and specific microscope camera, ours is easily transferable: any camera fitted with a similar focal length and using the same acquisition parameters would give identical images.
+By using a simple setup comprising a mounted DSLR with a macro lens and an external light source, instead of a more costly and specific microscope camera, facilitates repeatability: any camera fitted with a similar focal length and using the same acquisition parameters would give identical images.